AnselmC/le-gpt.el/README.md

 For convenience, you can also cycle through different models via `le-gpt-switch-model`.
 You can update the underyling model list by customizing `le-gpt-model-list`.

+### Interrupt process
+For long(er) running responses that are going in the wrong direction, you may want to interrupt them.
+You can do that in a chat using `C-c C-k` and otherwise with `le-gpt-interrupt`.

 ## Contributing